akostrik/CPP_module_42/README.md

 ## template class

 ## abstract class
-Абстрактные классы = содержат или наследуют без переопределения хотя бы одну чистую виртуальную функцию
+* contains or inherits without redefinition at least one pure virtual function
-Cannot be directly instantiated
+* cannot be directly instantiated
-- may be labeled as abstract
+* may be labeled as abstract
-- may specifies abstract methods via signatures that are to be implemented by its descendants (before a class derived from an abstract class can be instantiated, all abstract methods of its parent classes must be implemented)
+* may specifies abstract methods via signatures that are to be implemented by its descendants (before a class derived from an abstract class can be instantiated, all abstract methods of its parent classes must be implemented)
-- may provide implementations of some methods
+* may provide implementations of some methods

-_Abstract method_ = virtual function = объявлена с помощью синтаксиса чистого описателя (= 0))
-Нельзя использовать для:
-- переменных и данных членов
-- типов аргументов
-- типов возвращаемых функциями значений
-- типов явных преобразований
+**Abstract method** = **virtual function** = declared with `=0`

 NB: Another way to prevent a class from being instantiated: make all constructors protected
 NB: C++ has no keyword `abstract`